 This week, Jessica takes us through a number of known and less known Italian dishes – starting from Naples and Sicily, through Rome and Tuscany, to northern Italy.
 Find out what is authentic and what isn’t, and maybe even discover some dishes you still don’t know.

-In this episode, Jessica Burgio talks about the difficulty of recreating traditional Italian dishes in North America, and gives her suggestions on how to make use of what’s locally available.
-She also explains how sometimes regional Italian dishes are hard to recreate even within Italy, when taken outside of their native areas.
+In this episode, Jessica Burgio talks about the difficulty of recreating traditional Italian dishes in North America and gives her suggestions on how to make use of what’s locally available.
+She also explains how sometimes regional Italian dishes are hard to recreate even within Italy when taken outside of their native areas.

 Welcome to a brand new series with guest blogger Jessica Burgio!
 In this first episode, Jessica introduces herself and gives an overview of North American foods from an Italian perspective.
-Particularly, Jessica focuses on the foods of Florida, where she lives, including: Grits, Conch Fritter, Key Lime Pie, and of course Gators!
+Particularly, Jessica focuses on the foods of Florida, where she lives, including Grits, Conch Fritter, Key Lime Pie, and of course Gators!
 We also talk … Continue reading “[Thoughts on the Table – 13] Meet Jessica Burgio”

 This episode is dedicated to the Slow Food Movement.
 Join me and Gino De Blasio as we discuss why the Slow Food Movement is essential to Italy and why fast-food has a place but not a home in Italy.
 Thanks for listening!

 Gino and I are back with one more episode on Italian misconceptions.
-Today we are focusing on three more examples of Italian food which has been taken out of context: pesto, antipasto and meatballs.
+Today we are focusing on three more examples of Italian food which has been taken out of context: pesto, antipasto, and meatballs.
 Thanks for your feedback!

 I am back with Gino De Blasio for a new episode of Thoughts on the Table.
 This week, as we dissect two more misconceptions (Parmigiana and Balsamic), Gino and I explain the reasons that motivate us to protect and preserve authentic Italian food.
 Thanks for listening!

-Thoughts on the Table is back with a new topic: Italian Misconceptions, foods which have been rewarded some sort of myth in creation of new dishes which are different to the origins of Italian food.
+Thoughts on the Table is back with a new topic: Italian Misconceptions, foods which have been rewarded some sort of myth in the creation of new dishes which are different to the origins of Italian food.
 In this first episode, we are especially focusing on Carbonara.
-With me is Gino De Blasio, an amazing writer and … Continue reading “[Thoughts on the Table – 9] Introducing Gino De Blasio, and Starting with Carbonara”
+With me is Gino De Blasio, an amazing writer, … Continue reading “[Thoughts on the Table – 9] Introducing Gino De Blasio, and Starting with Carbonara”

 Do we eat just for the energy content or also because we need specific nutrients?
 Can food influence our mood?
 What happens when something spicy comes in contact with our mouth?
 What causes the inflammation that turns our lips red?
 Join me in another special edition of Thoughts on the Table to get all the … Continue reading “[Thoughts on the Table – 8] Ask the Neuroscientist”

 Don’t miss this special edition of Thoughts on the Table recorded “on location” in Italy!
 Check out Jason’s first impressions on his first time in the country, as he told me when we met in busy Piazza Duomo, in the heart of Milan.
-A note of warning: I was very excited for this recording – … Continue reading “[Thoughts on the Table – 7] On Location in Milan!”
+A note of warning: I was very excited about this recording – … Continue reading “[Thoughts on the Table – 7] On Location in Milan!”

 This week’s episode concludes this series on flavor by talking about anomalies in flavor perception, how ‘tannins’ work, and by touching on the controversial theme of cultural attitude towards innards.